jpmorganchase/modular/docs/commands/test.md

 without `changed`, the command will fail.

 `--regex <regexes...>`: Select all the test files matching the specified regular expressions.
-Can be combined with all the other selective options.
+When combined with selective options, it will run all tests matching the selective options, and tests that match the regexes provided.

 `--verbose`: Activate debug logging.
 Useful to see which packages have been selected and which regular expression and arguments have been passed to the